 When couples separate, they will usually need to sort out how to divide their assets (property) and debts.
 There are various ways this can be done:

-If you and your spouse or partner reach an agreement, you can formalize the agreement by applying for consent orders in Court and Fourtree Lawyers can assist you with this.
+- If you and your spouse or partner reach an agreement, you can formalise the agreement by applying for consent orders in Court and Fourtree Lawyers can assist you with this.

 - If you and your spouse or partner cannot reach an agreement, Fourtree Lawyers can assist you with applying to Court for financial orders, including orders relating to the division of property and payment of spouse or de facto partner maintenance.